mjordan/introduction_to_relational_databases/README_teaching.md

-# Teaching a tutorial using this material
+# Teaching using this material

 This README file contains information that people who wish to reuse this workshop material will find useful.